Healthcare Career Guide Nursing Careers

-There are a few paths you can take to become a registered nurse, and it's important to understand your options if you want to be a nurse.
-Every state is unique in their licensure requirements, but in general every state will require nurses to:
+There are a few paths you can take to become a registered nurse, and it's important to understand your options.
+Every state is unique in their licensure requirements, but in general, every state will require nurses to:

 - Get higher education to learn important skills

-- Do clinical experience to have hands-on opportunities
+- Obtain clinical experience to have hands-on opportunities

 - Pass the NCLEX-RN exam